Pi-face/Project-2/Project Overview.md

 ## Issues and Resolutions
  Use this section to list of all major issues encountered and their resolution.

+ - Error : Couldnt get the Jquery code to pull the keys from the object.
+ - Resolution : didnt reference the object correctly "${projects[i].image}".

 #### SAMPLE.....
 **ERROR**: app.js:34 Uncaught SyntaxError: Unexpected identifier